 The last several years, however, have seen a growing number of companies introduce to the consumer market the first generation of impact sensors intended for real time monitoring of impacts to the heads of athletes in actual games and practices.

-As is often the case with new technology-based products, the sensors in initial use at some colleges, and by a small but growing number of high schools around the country - including the football program at Newcastle High School in Oklahoma featured in the new PBS documentary, "The Smartest Team: Making High School Football Safer," and in pilot programs for our new SmartTeam youth sports safety initiative - are still relatively expensive, and they are just now being tested extensively under real world conditions.
+As is often the case with new technology-based products, the sensors in initial use at some colleges, and by a small but growing number of high schools around the country - including the football program at Newcastle High School in Oklahoma featured in MomsTEAM's PBS documentary, "The Smartest Team: Making High School Football Safer," and in pilot programs for our new SmartTeam youth sports safety initiative - are still relatively expensive, and they are just now being tested extensively under real world conditions.

 As a result, only time will tell whether they will fulfill the promise that many in the concussion community see them as having, although I, for one, think they will eventually revolutionize the way in which athletes are identified for remove-from-play screening on the sports sideline, among other uses, and, within five years, are likely to be standard equipment for all contact and collision sports.